smcgdub/MS4_In_Safe_Hands/README.md

 </strong></summary>
 <br>

 * This website and all of its content was completed for my final assessment project with Code Institute.
-The site is strictly for educational purposes only.
+The site is strictly for educational purposes only, there is no commercial revenue and being generated from the site.

 </details>